If there is one thing that gets better every year – it is the usability of digital devices.

 This is where you circle back to the Trigger Links conversion tool.
-You can select the option “Customise Link” can set up the next action to be a lead magnet delivery.
+You can select the option “Customise Link” to set up the next action to be lead magnet delivery.
 Once you have selected the options, Leadpages will generate the link for you to use.

 Leadpages allows users to remain on the same page, or you can link it to a Thank You page next.
 Overall, this is quite a useful tool and you can easily set up a single lead magnet in various ways.

 Leadpages offers various Native Integrations as well as integrations powered by Zapier.
-The native integrations include AWeber, ConvertKit, Constant Contact, Drip, Emma, GetResponse, Infusion Soft and more.
+Native integrations include AWeber, ConvertKit, Constant Contact, Drip, Emma, GetResponse, Infusion Soft and more.

 You can send a request to the team to consider any other integrations you need.
 Their response will be based on customer volume.
 Under the “Brand” and “Image” tabs, you can set up the colors of your brand as well as most-used stock images.

-The Standard Feature stands at 27 USD per month.
-It does not offer A/B Testing, opt-ins and email triggers.
+The Standard Feature stands at $27 per month.
+It does not offer A/B Testing, opt-ins, and email triggers.
 You can also use only a limited 40 integrations.
 You can also manage only 1 site.
 These limitations mean that most businesses will need to opt for the next pricing stack.

-At 59 USD per month, you can manage up to 3 different sites and perform unlimited A/B Testing.
+At $59 per month, you can manage up to 3 different sites and perform unlimited A/B Testing.
 A good feature is that all Leadpages plans can manage unlimited traffic and leads.
 Though, smaller businesses will hardly be using this feature to the fullest.

-The advanced plan at 239 USD per month allows the managing of 50 sites.
+The advanced plan at $239 per month, allows the managing of 50 sites.
 You can try Leadpages for free for 14 days after entering your credit card information.
 The free account allows adding of up to 5 different sub-accounts under the main account.

 Conclusion: Is Leadpages the leading winner?

-All in all, it is a great platform to start your journey with.
-As to conversion rates, it is up to the creator to extricate the best out of a platform.
+Overall, it is a great platform to start your journey with.
+As to conversion rates, it is up to the creator to extract the best out of a platform.
 Leadpages certainly has all the tools in place for it!